Meet Peggy Loo, PhD

 Education & Professional Training

 Dr. Loo is a clinical supervisor for postdoctoral fellows at Manhattan Therapy Collective and psychology grad students at Columbia.
 She is on the advisory board for SPEAK, a non-profit organization elevating Asian American mental health in Westchester County.
 She is also a member of the NYC Cognitive Behavioral Therapy Association, the Asian American Psychological Association, and the Women’s Mental Heath Consortium.
 Her views have been featured in media outlets like Well+Good, Forbes Health, Real Simple, and the New York Times.
-Dr. Loo loves to bring her dog Hamilton to work, hike, watch stand-up comedy, and anything pickled.
+Dr. Loo loves to bring her dog Hamilton to work, hike, watch stand-up comedy, and (nearly) anything pickled.